neekey/react-url-aware-search-list/README.md

 user interactions -> page URL query changes -> route props changes -> UI updates accordingly.
 ```

 ## Keyword Search

-Keyword Search is the most trickies part.
-Even though the higher scale sounds like a "fulling controlled component" model, the Keyword Search component behavior lies somewhere in the middle:
+Keyword Search is the trickiest part.
+Even though the higher scale sounds like a "fulling controlled component" model, the Keyword Search component's behavior lies somewhere in the middle:

 - 1) It needs to respond to the change of the URL Query:
   - 1.1) when the page first load
   - 1.2) when the page URL Query is changed by other components
-- 2) It needs to manage its keyword value and only trigger the "change" event when user wants to search.
+- 2) It needs to manage its keyword value and only trigger the "change" event when users want to search.

 To implement 1) we have the [Controlled Component](https://reactjs.org/docs/forms.html#controlled-components), for example: